-Distribution: Chiefly east of the Cascades in Washington; southern British Columbia to Oregon.
+Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to north-central and northeast Oregon.

-Habitat: Cliff crevices and other dry, rocky places at low elevations.
+Habitat: Cliff crevices and other dry, rocky places at low to moderate elevations.

 Conservation Status: Not of concern

 Taprooted perennial, shrubby at the base, the several brittle, slender stems 2-8 dm. tall, puberulent, the inflorescence glandular-hairy and the leaves often glabrous.

 Leaves opposite, all cauline, the lower reduced and short-petiolate, the others sessile, sharply serrate-dentate to irregularly pinnatifid, up to 7 cm. long and 3 cm. wide.

 Inflorescence a terminal panicle, leafy-bracteate below; calyx 4-8 mm. long, the 5 segments green or purplish, mostly entire, often unequal; corolla bright lavender to purplish-red, glandular-hairy outside, mostly glabrous within, 22-32 mm. long, over 1 cm. wide at the mouth, strongly bilabiate, the upper lip cleft nearly half its length; anthers 1.3-1.7 mm. long, permanently horseshoe shaped, the pollen sacs saccate and indehiscent below; staminode shortly exerted, long-bearded toward the tip, or glabrous.